CardinalJV/CardinalJV/README.md

 I’m currently a student at the **Apple Developer Academy** in Naples, where I’m learning **Swift**, **SwiftUI**, **SwiftData**, **Swift Testing**, and **Apple SDKs**.
 I’m deeply passionate about these domains and driven by curiosity and creativity.
 My goal is to leverage technology to make the world a better place, one project at a time.

-Feel free to ask me about Swift, Apple technologies, and more!
+Feel free to ask me about Swift, Apple and more!

 Reach me by Mail: **jessy.viranaiken@icloud.com**